On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Empirical study

-We have performed a comparison of our sQN training algorithms with algorithm {\sc STORM} (Algorithm~2 in \cite{chen2018stochastic}). {\sc STORM} relies on an adaptive batching strategy aimed to avoid inaccurate stochastic function evaluations in the TR framework.
+We have performed a comparison of our sQN training algorithms with the algorithm {\sc STORM} (Algorithm 5 in \cite{chen2018stochastic}). {\sc STORM} relies on an adaptive batching strategy aimed at avoiding inaccurate stochastic function evaluations in the TR framework.
 Note that the real reduction of the objective function is not guaranteed in a stochastic trust-region approach.
 In \cite{chen2018stochastic,blanchet2019convergence}, the authors claim that if the stochastic functions are sufficiently accurate, this will increase the number of true successful iterations.
-Therefore, they considered a progressive sampling strategy with sample size $b_k = \min( N, \max(b_0*k + b_1 , \lceil\frac{1}{{\delta_k}^2}\rceil))$ where $\delta_k$ is the trust-region radius at iteration $k$, $N$ is total number of samples and $b_0, b_1$ are $b_0=100,\, b_1 = 32\times32\times3$ for CIFAR10 and $b_1 = 28\times28\times1$ for Fashion-MNIST.
+Therefore, they considered a progressive sampling strategy with sample size $b_k = \min( N, \max(b_0k + b_1, \lceil\frac{1}{{\delta_k}^2}\rceil))$ where $\delta_k$ is the trust-region radius at iteration $k$, $N$ is the total number of samples and $b_0, b_1$ are $b_0=100,\, b_1 = 32\times32\times3$ for CIFAR10 and $b_1 = 28\times28\times1$ for Fashion-MNIST.
 We have applied {\sc STORM} with both SR1 and BFGS updates.
 We have compared the performances of sL-SR1-TR and sL-BFGS-TR algorithms with different overlapping batch sizes running for $10$ epochs and {\sc STORM} with progressive batch size $b_k$ running for $50$ epochs.
 The largest batch size reached by {\sc STORM} was near $b_k = 25000$ (i.e., 50 percent of the total number of samples $N$).
-The results of this experiment are summarized in \Cref{FigS}.
-We notice that on all test cases the proposed stochastic quasi-Newton algorithms with fixed batch size yield comparable or better training and testing accuracy than the variance reduced\footnote{Progressive batching strategies act naturally as a variance reduction technique.} {\sc STORM} algorithm.